 Mr. Winningham holds an M.B.A. from Texas Christian University and a B.S. from Southern Illinois University.
-He is the Chairman of the Board of Directors of Theravance, Inc. and California Healthcare Institute (CHI) and a member of the Board of Directors of Jazz Pharmaceuticals.
-Mr. Winningham is also a member of Biotechnology Industry Organization’s Board of Directors, serving on the Health Section Governing Board and Board Standing Committee on Reimbursement.
+He is the Chairman of the Board of Directors of California Healthcare Institute (CHI) and a member of the Board of Directors of Jazz Pharmaceuticals.
+Mr. Winningham is also a member of Biotechnology Industry Organization’s Board of Directors and serves on the Health Section Governing Board Standing Committee on Reimbursement.

 Michael G. Atieh became a member of the Board of Directors of Theravance Biopharma, Inc. on June 2, 2014.
 Mr. Atieh was Executive Chairman of Eyetech Inc., a privately held specialty pharmaceutical company, from February 2009 until the company was acquired by Valeant Pharmaceuticals in February 2012.
 Previously, he was Executive Vice President and Chief Financial Officer of OSI Pharmaceuticals, a public biotechnology company, from 2005 until 2009.
 From 2001 to 2004 Mr. Atieh held the positions of Chief Financial Officer and Group President, Global Accounts Business Unit at Cegedim Dendrite, Inc., a public company specializing in developing and marketing databases and software for the healthcare field.
 Mr. Atieh spent the majority of his career with Merck & Co., Inc., a public pharmaceutical company, where he held various senior level positions over a 20 year period including Vice President—U.S. Human Health, Senior Vice President—Merck Medco Managed Care, Vice President—Public Affairs, Vice President—Government Relations, and Treasurer.
 Mr. Atieh currently serves on the board of directors of ACE Limited, a publicly traded global insurance company, where he chairs the Audit Committee and is a member of the Executive Committee.
 Mr. Atieh previously chaired the Audit Committee of OSI Pharmaceuticals from 2003 to 2005.
 Mr. Atieh holds a B.A. from Upsala College and became a qualified CPA in 1977.